This double chocolate chip cookies recipe makes thick, chewy cookies with chunks of melted chocolate topped with a sprinkle of sea salt.

 - Scoop a heaping tablespoon of dough, roll into a ball.
 Slightly flatten the ball and place on prepared cookie sheet.
 Repeat with remaining dough and place on prepared cookie sheet 1 1/2 inches apart.

 - Bake 10-12 minutes, until edges are firm and the center is still soft.
 Let cool on the cookie sheets 5 minutes, then transfer to a wire rack to cool completely.2

 - For extra thick cookies, chill dough in the refrigerator for 30 to 60 minutes.
 Then form dough into balls and bake in preheated oven (this step will likely make the baking time closer to 12 minutes).

-- Store cooled cookies in an airtight container at room temperature for up to 5 days.
+- Storing cookies: Store in an airtight container at room temperature for up to 5 days.

-- Dough may be covered and stored in the refrigerator for up to 3 days or kept in the freezer for up to 3 months.
+- Freezing cookie dough: Dough may be covered and stored in the refrigerator for up to 3 days or kept in the freezer for up to 3 months.
 If frozen, let dough defrost in the refrigerator before baking.